 Visiting the dentist can be frightening.
 Sure, having a cavity filled or a tooth pulled is scary in itself, but the true scare tends to come at the end: the dental bill.

 While insurance may help offset costs, most annual plans max out somewhere between $1,000 to $2,000, leaving you to still pay for the majority of work out of pocket should you require a significant procedure.
-This high cost of dental work not only keeps people from seeing a dentist as regularly as they should, but it also prevents individuals from getting the dental care they need.
+This high cost of dental work not only keeps people from seeing a dentist as regularly as they should but also prevents individuals from getting the dental care they need.

 With modern payment solutions, however, the bill doesn’t have to cause you as much pain as your toothache.
-From dental loans to dental payment plans options, patients now have various options to secure dental work for an accessible price.
+From dental loans to dental payment plan options, patients now have various options to secure dental work for an accessible price.